“If we do the Mardi Himal Trek, you’ll be up so high and so close to the mountains that they will reach out and HUG you!”

-What a beautiful day hiking to “Forest Home” and the Deurali village of Mardi Himal Trek !
-We passed through miles of lush forest with tall moss-covered trees, rhododendrons, white magnolias and lovely orchids.
-Sightings of two deer, two grouse, a gorgeous woodpecker (with red breast and white spots on black wing and head) and a fleeting, but exciting glimpse of a yellow-throated marten kept us scanning the woods.
+What a beautiful day hiking to “Forest Home” and the Deurali village of Mardi Himal Trek!
+We passed through miles of lush forest with tall moss-covered trees, rhododendrons, white magnolias, and lovely orchids.
+Sightings of two deer, two grouse, a gorgeous woodpecker (with a red breast and white spots on the black wing and head), and a fleeting, but exciting glimpse of a yellow-throated marten kept us scanning the woods.

-Up, up, into and above the clouds.
-Our hike continued through forest and then opened up to sweeping vistas of the peaks.
+Up, up, into, and above the clouds.
+Our hike continued through the forest and then opened up to sweeping vistas of the peaks.
 We saw a magnificent pheasant and were amazed at the strength of Nepali porters carrying loads to the camps and villages.

 Upon our arrival at the guesthouse at Badal Danda (meaning “hill above clouds”), we had a straight-on view of the split peak of Machhapuchhre (“Fish Tail”).
 A warm cup of milk tea warmed us and, once again, Sujan won a game of “Chinese Bridge”!

-For dinner I had to order the “Nepali Thali Set” – the combination plate of rice, daal, saag (a delicious curried spinach), achar (spicy pickle), fried potato, and chicken.
+For dinner, I had to order the “Nepali Thali Set” - the combination plate of rice, daal, saag (delicious curried spinach), achar (spicy pickle), fried potato, and chicken.
 It is so delicious!
 And, amazingly, the kitchen initially sends out a plate loaded with delicious food, and then a server comes around offering more rice, more daal, more meat, more vegetables….amazing!

 After about 30 minutes, Sujan yelled, “Look!”
 We actually HEARD it before we saw it….an avalanche!
 It was spectacular to see the snow streaming down the steep, almost vertical slope to the north.

-Our friend, Katrina, and Sujan decided to hike onward for about 45 more minutes (towards Mardi Himal Base Camp), while Brad and I found comfortable seats in the rocks and enjoyed the view.
+Our friends, Katrina, and Sujan decided to hike onward for about 45 more minutes (towards Mardi Himal Base Camp), while Brad and I found comfortable seats on the rocks and enjoyed the view.